Johnny Gioeli

 Johnny Gioeli (/ˌdʒiːoʊˈɛli/ JEE-oh-EL-ee; born October 5, 1967) is an American rock singer.
 He is the lead vocalist of Hardline, Crush 40, and Axel Rudi Pell's backing band.
-He is best known for his musical contributions to the Sonic the Hedgehog video game series since 1998, as part of Crush 40.
+He is known for his musical contributions to the Sonic the Hedgehog video game series since 1998, as part of Crush 40.

 Biography

 Gioeli's musical career began in the early 1980s after forming the band Phaze with his older brother, Joey.
 In 1983, at the age of 16, he started drumming and sharing vocal duties with Joey with the band Killerhit.
 The four-piece act hit the East Coast club circuit with an enormous amount of success, earning enough by 1987 to purchase their own lighting rig, truck and tour bus (purchased from Jimmy Buffett's guitar player in Memphis).

-Killerhit re-located to Hollywood and hooked up with bandmate and guitarist Christopher Paul's friend Bret Michaels, Poison's lead singer.
+Killerhit re-located to Hollywood and met with bandmate and guitarist Christopher Paul's friend Bret Michaels, Poison's lead singer.
 He introduced them to his former publicist Debra Rosner, who instantly became the band's manager.
 Realizing the band needed for a front man, Gioeli left the drum stool for center stage.
 Las Vegas native Darek Thomas Cava took his place behind the drum kit.
-After they changed their name Brunette, the band broke The Doors and Van Halen's single-weekend attendance records on the Sunset Strip in Hollywood, California.
+After they changed their name to Brunette, the band broke The Doors and Van Halen's single-weekend attendance records on the Sunset Strip in Hollywood, California.
 This brought the band attention and they were courted by top record executives.
 Difficulties developed in the band before a recording deal could be secured, and Brunette broke up in 1991.

 Gioeli started working with his brother Joey on songs for an album they were going to call Brothers.
 However, Neal Schon, Journey's guitarist (who was married to their sister) met with them and asked if he could play with them, and they agreed.
-In 1992, calling and called themselves Hardline, they released their first effort, Double Eclipse, which was they released their first effort, Double Eclipse.
+In 1992, they formed as a band and called themselves Hardline, they released their first effort, Double Eclipse.
 It was not successful enough to get into the mainstream, especially considering its post-Nirvana release.